raduiacobescu/urlshortener/README.md

 # URL Shortener

-This URL shortener project is designed as part of the recruitment process for Payroc, showcasing a simple yet effective approach to creating shortened URLs with Spring Boot.
+This URL shortener project is showcasing a simple yet effective approach to creating shortened URLs with Spring Boot.

 ## Dependencies